 Peeriosity’s iPollingTM was used to provide supporting data with Peeriosity members providing insights to the major process areas in Shared Services that were first selected to test RPA/AI technology, with an assessment for the primary reasons that process area was selected.
 The results indicated that for their Intelligent Automation Proof of Concept, 39% selected Order-to-Cash first, with 22% selecting Purchase-to-Pay, 17% selecting Record-to-Report, and 11% selecting multiple processes simultaneously.

 When considering the primary reasons they chose a particular process, 72% indicated that the potential impact of being automated (38%), and the level of complexity of the process selected (34%) were the most important reasons.
 For Intelligent Automation, these two reasons often go hand in hand, since a process with low complexity that also takes a lot of effort to complete is typically the “sweet spot” for automation.

 Here are some of the added comments from members:

 - We went for a simple high-impact process.

-- Each BPO supplier implemented RPA simultaneously and independently of one another in the areas of Order-to-Cash, Record-to-Report and Source-to-Pay.
-BPO suppliers chose candidate RPA processes based on process simplicity, standardization and repetition that you yield the largest FTE savings on our account.
-Two years later, as part of the RPA as a Service POC, we implemented RPA in the areas of Hire-to-Retire, Order-to-Cash and Marketing Services.
+- Each BPO supplier implemented RPA simultaneously and independently of one another in the areas of Order-to-Cash, Record-to-Report, and Source-to-Pay.
+BPO suppliers chose candidate RPA processes based on process simplicity, standardization, and repetition that yield the largest FTE savings on our account.
+Two years later, as part of the RPA as a Service POC, we implemented RPA in the areas of Hire-to-Retire, Order-to-Cash, and Marketing Services.

 - Focused on Collections, Credit, and AR processes.
 Evaluated for automation fit to identify the top 10 processes.